microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/New-MgCommunicationCallParticipant.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[LanguageId <String>]`: The language culture string.
 Read-only.
   - `[ParticipantId <String>]`: The participant ID of the participant.
 Read-only.
   - `[Region <String>]`: The home region of the participant.
 This can be a country, a continent, or a larger geographic region.
-This does not change based on the participant's current physical location.
+This doesn't change based on the participant's current physical location.
 Read-only.

 `INPUTOBJECT <ICloudCommunicationsIdentity>`: Identity Parameter
   - `[AttendanceRecordId <String>]`: The unique identifier of attendanceRecord
   - `[AudioRoutingGroupId <String>]`: The unique identifier of audioRoutingGroup
   - `[CallId <String>]`: The unique identifier of call
   - `[CallRecordId <String>]`: The unique identifier of callRecord
+  - `[CallTranscriptId <String>]`: The unique identifier of callTranscript
   - `[CommsOperationId <String>]`: The unique identifier of commsOperation
   - `[ContentSharingSessionId <String>]`: The unique identifier of contentSharingSession
   - `[MeetingAttendanceReportId <String>]`: The unique identifier of meetingAttendanceReport